- Download our Moving to South Africa Guide (PDF)

 An assortment of local medical aid providers and international health insurance companies are available to expats in South Africa.

-Local providers offer various schemes and charge monthly premiums on a progressive scale.
-Most local health insurance providers in South Africa require claims to be pre-authorised, a stipulation which makes it necessary for people to keep their medical aid card in their wallet.
+Local providers offer various schemes and charge progressive monthly premiums.
+Most local health insurance providers in South Africa require claims to be pre-authorised, which requires people to keep their medical aid cards in their wallets.
+Some medical aid schemes will have digital cards that you can simply keep on your phone.

 Insurance plans can either be comprehensive, covering a range of services, or more basic, serving as backup in the case of an emergency.
 While hospital plans cover the cost of ambulance transport and hospital stays, these are essentially emergency plans which don't cover day-to-day medical expenses such as doctor consultations and treatment, dental treatments, and prescription medications.